rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/🚧 December 2024 (log).md

 add who made it, when it was released (around Christmas but before was in a private alpha so it is already super stable) why is such interesting project (fast and feature reach but not bloted like Iterm), in future there will be plugins (application for the terminal) but the thing i like the most is the community backing the project.
 It's also native this means that the "backend" is written in zig but the fronted is written in a laguage native to the OS this means that on mac the app uses swift to have full integration with the os and on linux uses ... (vedi se ci sono differenze per gnome e gli altri, forse usa gtk4?)
 [Interview](https://www.youtube.com/watch?v=YQnz7L6x068)

-Write about real gifts, the tee infuser and the board game.
+Write about real gifts (add photo of the office cup, the tee infuser and the board game.

 ## 🌐 Site Update